splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/linux/linux-advanced-config.rst

 Use automatic discovery with gateway mode
 ======================================================

-The Splunk OTel Collector Chart uses the agent mode by default.
+The Splunk OpenTelemetry Collector chart uses the agent mode by default.
 Activating gateway mode deploys an instance of the OpenTelemetry Collector in a separate container, and this instance collects data from the entire cluster.

 To learn more about the gateway mode, see :ref:`collector-gateway-mode`.